Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Java
 ~~~~
-For java, we use a wrapper_ of the basic Junit test case.
+For Java, we use a wrapper_ of the basic Junit test case.
 With it, you'll save
 many lines of code by just writing the basic part and letting Junit do
 the rest.